drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 * in order for----> for
 * is applicable to----> applies to
 * judgement----> judgment
+* do an analysis of----> analyze
+* make an analysis of----> analyze
 * make use of----> use
 * makes use of----> uses
 * try and----> try to